 If a person cooks, making big batches and freezing portions for later may make overall meal preparation easier.

 Some meal delivery services cater to dietary needs of older adults and can help people stay independent.
 Opting for meals designed by chefs and dietitians helps ensure that the diet includes all essential nutrients.

 - dental and chewing problems

-- limitations in mobility and access to high quality fresh food
+- limited access to high-quality, fresh food

 - age-related inefficiencies in the absorption of nutrients